Islandora/documentation/docs/installation/docker.md

 * password: **password**

 !!!
 Note Docker logs and Docker Compose logs
-    `docker logs -tf isle-dc_drupal_1` shows Docker logs for the "drupal" container, which will continue ot have new log entries as long as the drupal box is still starting up.
+    `docker logs -tf isle-dc_drupal_1` shows Docker logs for the "drupal" container, which will continue to have new log entries as long as the drupal box is still starting up.
 When it gets to `confd using 'env' backend`, you're done. `docker-compose logs` is like a firehose, showing the log messages from all containers.

 ## Spinning down your Islandora site